 For example, if you want to test directly a Roland MC-101 controller, simply click on the link below: Touch MIDI for MC-101

 MIDI commander - MIDI controller APP for Android

 MIDI commander is an Android App, that lets you send MIDI messages through a Usb-connected MIDI interface, or via Bluetooth MIDI.
 In addition to classic MIDI messages, Notes, CCs, PCs, this app can send Sysex messages, which is unique!

-Since It's compatible with Bluetooth MIDI, you can pair your phone with a MVAVE MS1 a nice USB-Bluetooth-MIDI key, and control your MIDI device if it has an USB input port.
+Since It's compatible with Bluetooth MIDI, you can pair your phone with a MVAVE MS1 a cheap USB-Bluetooth-MIDI dongle, and control your MIDI device if it has a DIN input port.
 You just have to choose "Start searching BLE device" in MIDI commander to connect to the M-VAVE device.

 With all these free tools, you can create your custom touchscreen MIDI controller.
 Not all of them are easy to configure, but if you have special requirements like, sequencing of several messages, sending MIDI Sysex, then there is currently no commercial hardware solution.

 If you know of free tools like these, or great tools running under iOS, please comment below 👍